• Skip to primary navigation

 • According to Gallup, organizations with highly engaged employees experience 22 percent greater productivity

-• Companies with sustained employee engagement have demonstrated operating margins three times higher than those of companies with the lowest levels of engagement
+• Companies with sustained employee engagement have demonstrated operating margins three times higher than companies with the lowest levels of engagement

-• Employee engagement and retention are directly related to the social fabric of business — 21st-century organizations must cultivate an ethos of mission and purpose
+• Employee engagement and retention are directly related to the social fabric of business.
+Organizations must cultivate an ethos of mission and purpose to thrive.

 An engaged employee — you know one when you see one!

-Employee engagement is the emotional commitment that an employee has to the organization and its goals, resulting in the willingness to voluntarily put in discretionary effort.
+Employee engagement is the emotional commitment that an employee has to the organization and its goals.
+This result in the willingness to voluntarily put in discretionary effort.

 An engaged employee is someone who is both emotionally and psychologically committed to the organization.
-This employee feels satisfied in his or her work, takes pride in his or her contributions to the enterprise, and intuitively understands the link between the job and the organization’s mission.
+This employee feels satisfied in his or her work and takes pride in his or her contributions to the enterprise.
+They intuitively understand the link between their job and the organization’s mission.

-voluntarily, as a natural manifestation of their commitment to their job.
-They are willing to go “above and beyond” their normal duties in ways the employer could only have hoped for.
+Do not underestimate the emotional and psychological components to the bond between employee and employer.
+These components lead employees putting in effort, voluntarily.
+When that bond is there, it just happens as a natural manifestation of their commitment to their job.
+Employees are willing to go “above and beyond” their normal duties in ways the employer could only have hoped for.
 They will stay late, take on additional responsibilities, and consistently go the extra mile because they want to.
 Usually, they will do this without having to be asked.

 Employee engagement is important and feasible at all levels of an organization and across all employee groups, from frontline to the back office.
 There are two universal dynamics that contribute to an engaged employee:

-1. The innate personality of the employee — is the person naturally inclined to excel with an ability to enjoy work and a healthy thirst to make an indelible and sustained impact?
+1. The innate personality of the employee — Is the person naturally inclined to excel?
+Do they enjoy their work?
+Are they driven to make an indelible and sustained impact?

 2. A work environment that fosters satisfaction and engagement — is the employer creating a positive and fair work environment that rewards the employee’s innate inclination to excel?
 This is where today’s state-of-the-art HCM technologies are helping organizations around the world turn their employee engagement initiatives from theory into reality.

-Using HCM technology to operationalize the employee engagement challenge
+Using workforce technology to operationalize the employee engagement challenge

 To create and sustain an engaged employee in today’s multigenerational workforce, the employer must make the employee feel recognized, valued, and treated fairly in two important areas: